-People often fear Alzheimer’s when they’re having trouble with their memory, but most of the time memory loss is a symptom of stress, diet or hormonal deficiencies.
+People often fear Alzheimer’s when they are having trouble with their memory.
+But most of the time, memory loss is a symptom of stress, diet, or hormonal deficiencies.
 Alzheimer’s and dementia often have these same types of underlying deficiencies.

-Dr. Sklar and the Sklar Center Team has completed training in the Bredesen Protocol.
-Dr. Sklar is working closely with Dr. Bredesen and other physicians to advance the understanding and application of his program for stabilizing and preventing cognitive decline and Alzheimer’s disease.
+The Sklar Center Team has completed training in the Bredesen Protocol.
+Dr. Sklar is working closely with Dr. Bredesen and other physicians to advance the understanding and application of his program for preventing and stabilizing cognitive decline.

-As a certified Bredesen 3.0 practitioner, Dr. Sklar works in close collaboration with Dr. Dale Bredesen from UCLA to study cognitive decline and incorporates his protocol to stabilize brain function.
-She and her team examine the underlying genetics, toxic exposure, stress, sleep, diet, and physical factors that contribute to mental deterioration.
+As a certified Bredesen 3.0 practitioner, Dr. Sklar is an expert on preventing cognitive decline.
+She and her team examine the underlying genetics, toxic exposure, stress, sleep, diet, and physical factors that contribute to cognitive decline and mental deterioration.

-At the Sklar Center we recognize that dementia and Alzheimer’s don’t have a single cause.
-Underlying factors that contribute to Alzheimer’s and dementia include:
+At the Sklar Center we recognize that cognitive decline doesn’t have a single cause.
+For example, other underlying factors that contribute to Alzheimer’s and dementia include:

 - Blood sugar disruption

 - Genetic factors

 What Can I Do to Improve Brain Health?